-ENGL 2005 (ENGL 2010) - Technical Writing.
+ENGL 2005 - Technical Writing (3 credits)

-3 credits (T/C2)

 This course focuses on the theory and practice in the planning and writing of technical papers and reports, with emphasis on effective research methods and documentation.
 This course is designed primarily for students in technical and vocational programs.
 Each student will concentrate upon the vocabulary and technical aspects related to his or her specific field of study or interest by writing a culminating research project for a real audience.
 Prerequisite: Completion of ENGL 1010.
 (3 lect.)
+WR2

+ENGL 2017 - Introduction to Research (3 credits)

-WR2 locating, using, and evaluating information; online catalogs and databases; search tools and strategy on the Web; information ethics; writing, editing, and finalizing a research paper; documentation style, and more.
+This course provides an introduction to the critical and creative aspects of the research process, to the variety of physical and on-line resources available, and to the steps in formulating and writing a research paper.
+Topics include: locating, using, and evaluating information; online catalogs and databases; search tools and strategy on the Web; information ethics; writing, editing, and finalizing a research paper; documentation style, and more.
 Prerequisite: Completion of ENGL 1010.
 (3 lect.)

-ENGL 2017 - Introduction to Research.
-3 credits (E)

-This course provides an introduction to the critical and creative aspects of the research process, to the variety of physical and online resources available, and to the steps in formulating and writing a research paper.
-Topics include:

-ENGL 2047 - Wind River Writer's Conference.
-1 credits (T)
+ENGL 2047 - Wind River Writer's Conference (1 credits)

-This course is associated with attendance of the Wind River Writer's Conference.
+This course is associated with attendance of th3e Wind River Writer's Conference.
 Students attending the conference will participate in an intensive study of various aspects of writing at the professional level for magazine publishers, book publishers, blog publishers, and other related fields.
 Students will interact with professionals in the field, and have their writing evaluated by editors, agents, and others working in the writing profession.
 (1 lect.)

-ENGL 2050 - Creative Writing - Introduction to Fiction.
-3 credits (Max 6) (E)
+ENGL 2050 - Creative Writing: Fiction (3 credits)

-In this course students will be introduced to, and will analyze, the formal elements of fiction, such as theme, plot, character, setting, tone, and so on.
-Students will experience these basic elements as both part of their own process of writing fiction and their understanding of fiction as a finished product-their own, or that of others.
+In this course students will be introduced to, and will analyze the formal elements of fiction, such as theme, plot, character, setting, tone, and so on.
+Students will experience these basic elements as both part of their own process of writing fiction and their understanding of fiction as a finished product--their own, or that of others.
 The course involves participation in the "creative writing workshop," where fellow artists constructively critique one another's work.
-This course may be repeated for a maximum of six credits applicable toward graduation.
+This course may be repeated for a maximum of 6 credits applicable toward graduation.
 Prerequisite: Completion of ENGL 1010.
 (3 lect.)
 ARTS

-ENGL 2140 - World Literature I. 3 credits (T)
+ENGL 2140 - World Literature (3 credits)